Museum on the Move FAQ

 Yes.
 The details of this have not yet been finalized.

 There has been extensive input and consultation, including a 24-person indigenous advisory panel.
 The panel includes representatives of Treaty 6 on whose traditional land the museum is situated, who came together shortly after the new museum project was announced.
 Outside the scope of the new museum project, the Royal Alberta Museum consults with indigenous peoples on an ongoing basis about many different matters.

 The museum has outgrown the Glenora site.
-The new location will be about twice the size of the existing building and will provide direct access to the LRT and major bus routes.
+The new location will be about twice the size of the former museum and will provide direct access to the LRT and major bus routes.